rekhavulli/sauce-selenium-testng/README.md

 Approach Used for Automation:

-I have used TestNG + Selenium + Page Object Model for the automation of the workflow.
+I have used TestNG + Selenium + Page Object Model for automating of the workflow.

+# Instructions to excute the project

+Clone the repository.

+I have used firefox and google chrome drivers, Same tests with little modification in the initilization of the browser can be used to extend the test cases Edge,IE and other browser.

+To execute this project, please change the webdriver path in the ProductCheckoutHappyPath.java at "beforeMethod".

+Run the project using mvn test goal.

+Test Results can be viewed at target>surefire-reports>index.html

-# Steps to the Work Flow in automation test suite
+# Steps to the work flow for automating the test suite

 Opened the Saucedemo website and logged into the website.
-This is the Page Object File for the landing screen -(SauceDemoLandingPage.java)
+The Page Object File for the landing screen  is "SauceDemoLandingPage.java"

 Sorted the items with price low to high.
-This is the Page Object File for the sorting the item with low to high -(SauceDemoProductPage.java)
+The Page Object File for the sorting the item with low to high is "SauceDemoProductPage.java"

 Added two items to the shopping cart and asserted the items in the shopping cart.
+The Page Object File for adding items to the cart is "SauceDemoProductPage.java"

+Removed an item from the shopping cart.
+The Page Object File for removing the item from the cart is "SauceDemoCartPage.java"

+Sorted the items with price low to high.
+The Page Object File for the sorting the item with low to high is "SauceDemoProductPage.java"

+Added one more item to the shopping cart.
+The Page Object File for adding items to the cart  "SauceDemoCartPage.java"

+While checkout, Asserted the number of items in the cart.
 This is the Page Object File for adding items to the cart  -(SauceDemoProductPage.java)

-Removed an item from the shopping cart and then continue shopping.
-This is the Page Object File for removing the item from the cart -SauceDemoCartPage.java

-Added two more item to the shopping cart.
-This is the Page Object File for adding items to the cart  -(SauceDemoProductPage.java)

-While checkout, Asserted the purchasing items are correct and total price of the items.
-This is the Page Object File for adding items to the cart  -(SauceDemoProductPage.java)

 Provide the information in Checkout page.
 This is the Page Object File for adding items to the cart  -(SauceDemoCheckoutPage.java)

+Review the cart items, Asserted the purchasing items are correct and total price of the items.
+This is the Page Object File for adding items to the cart  -(SauceDemoCheckoutOverviewPage.java)

 Completed the order.
 This is the Page Object File for adding items to the cart  -(SauceDemoCheckoutCompletePage.java)

+Have shared the execution result(TestNG report) in Results folder.

-If a acceptence criteria is not met then the test is failed with required message and control is passed to next test
+If a acceptence criteria is not met then the test will be failed with required message and control is passed to next test

-Environment used for testing
+#Environment used for testing

 Eclipse